Last updated 31/03/2022

 - Withdraw your consent at any time by contacting firstname.lastname@example.org

 A full list of your rights under the General Data Protection Regulation (GDPR) is available on the Information Commissioner’s Office (ICO) website.

 We will handle all requests in accordance with applicable law.
 However, depending on the right you wish to exercise, and the nature of the personal information involved, there may be legal reasons why we cannot grant your request.
 If this is the case, we will write to you to explain the reasons why.

-Rectifying, restricting, objecting to or erasing your personal information
+10 Rectifying, restricting, objecting to processing of, or erasure of your personal information

-To exercise your right to rectify, restrict, object or erase the personal information Cyjax holds about you, please contact us at email@example.com or our EU Representative as detailed above.
+To exercise your right to rectify, restrict, object to processing of, or erase the personal information Cyjax holds about you, please contact us at email@example.com or our EU Representative as detailed above.

-A ‘cease processing request’ will be acknowledged immediately with an automatic email response stating that Cyjax intends to comply with the request.
+A ‘cease processing request’ from an individual will be acknowledged immediately with an automatic email response stating that Cyjax intends to comply with the request.

 For information on the Privacy and Electronic Communications (EC Directive) Regulations 2003, General Data Protection Regulation (GDPR), Data Protection Act 2018 and the Information Commissioner’s Office, please follow this link: https://ico.org.uk/.

 11.1 How cookies are used by Cyjax